microsoft/pai/contrib/remote-dev/README.md

 ## 4. Advance

-You can also deploy a NFS/SMB server on your own host, and mount it in PAI's container by changing the `commands` of job template.
+You can also deploy an NFS/SMB server on your host, and mount it in PAI's container by changing the `commands` of the job template.

 In ubuntu, you can run a container with NFS4 server, and use `mount -t nfs4 <hostip>:<sharepath> <mountpoint>` to mount.
 And in windows, you can use built-in SMB, and use `mount -t cifs //<hostip>/<sharename> <mountpoint> -o vers=3.0,username=<username>,password=<password>,domain=<domain>` to mount.